 Several gene loci have been implicated in their link to fat intake in multiple genome-wide association studies.
 Among them, loci in the fibroblast growth factor 21 (FGF21) gene and the fat mass obesity-associated protein (FTO) gene are of great interest.
 For example, individuals with the minor variant at a FGF21 gene locus had more energy coming from carbs, and less from fats.
 These studies are especially interesting because genes like FGF21 and FTO have been implicated in lipid metabolism and obesity, respectively.
 Learn more through this study: https://www.ncbi.nlm.nih.gov/pubmed/23636237

 What is your genetic predisposition for fat intake?
-Check Genomelink today!
+Do you have the genetic variants that make saturated fat more problematic?
+Check Genomelink today and learn more!